vrautenbach/geoinformatics-notes/Tools for creating digital media.md

 * [Anchor](https://anchor.fm) allows you to record, edit and distribute your podcast
 * [Synth](https://gosynth.com) allows you to create 256 second podcast and is a create why to make a short series.
 * [Audacity](https://www.audacityteam.org) is an open source audio editing software.

+# Screen recordings
+## Popular tools that can be used:
+* [Apowersoft](https://www.apowersoft.com) allows you to record your screen and also edit the video.
+* [OBS Studio](https://obsproject.com) is a free and open source software for video recording and live streaming.